 Eligible Collateral transferred with full title

+Eligible Collateral transferred with full title may be provided by a Clearing Member either on a bilateral basis in accordance with Paragraph 3.10.1 or pursuant to a triparty arrangement in accordance with Paragraph 3.10.2.

+3.10.1 Eligible Collateral provided on a bilateral basis

 Securities accounts

-LCH SA holds Eligible Collateral transferred to it with full title in the following sets of accounts opened in the books of Clearstream Banking Luxembourg, Euroclear Bank and Euroclear France, as applicable:
+LCH SA holds Eligible Collateral transferred to it with full title on a bilateral basis in the following sets of accounts opened in the books of Clearstream Banking Luxembourg, Euroclear Bank and Euroclear France, as applicable:

 i) a security account in each of Clearstream Banking Luxembourg, Euroclear Bank and Euroclear France used to credit Eligible Collateral which is transferred by Clearing Members to be recorded in their House Collateral Account (the “LCH House Securities Account”); and

-ii) a security account in each of Clearstream Banking Luxembourg, Euroclear Bank and Euroclear France used to credit Eligible Collateral which is transferred by Clearing Members to be recorded in any of their Client Collateral Accounts (the “LCH Client Securities Account”).
+ii) a security account in each of Clearstream Banking Luxembourg, Euroclear Bank and Euroclear France used to credit Eligible Collateral which is transferred by Clearing Members to be recorded in any of their CCM Client Collateral Accounts (the “LCH Client Securities Account”).

 The LCH House Securities Account and the LCH Client Securities Account shall be together referred to as the “LCH Securities Accounts”.

-LCH SA may invest Eligible Collateral provided to LCH SA with full title in accordance with Paragraph 3.11(b).
+LCH SA may invest Eligible Collateral provided to LCH SA with full title on a bilateral basis in accordance with Paragraph 3.11(b).

 Transfer of Eligible Collateral